-- (ii) Scale Weight tickets/records printed from grain carts should be photocopied since the print can disappear with time. - (d) Date weighed; - (e) Load Number (if the scale used does not print a number, the insured must apply a number); - (f) Unit and/or field identification from which the production was harvested that can be correlated to the unit numbers for the crop stored.
+- (i) Only the gross weight, per conveyance, of the production is required if the production is weighed using a grain cart that: - (A) produces a printed or an electronic record of loads; - (B) has an integrated display panel showing the gross weight of the production from which the insured documents the weight; or - (C) is equipped with scales integrated with a wired or wireless (e.g., Bluetooth) interface, calibrated according to manufacturers' specifications, and is capable of electronically recording and storing weight records on a load-by-load basis from which the insured can produce a printed or an electronic record of loads, by unit, which includes all of the required information in subparagraph 1002C(1). - (ii) Scale Weight tickets/records printed from grain carts should be photocopied or saved electronically to preserve the information. - (d) Date weighed; - (e) Load Number (if the scale used does not print a number, the insured must apply a number); - (f) Unit and/or field identification from which the production was harvested that can be correlated to the unit numbers for the crop stored.
 To be acceptable, the adjuster must verify that the field identification can be correlated with the unit numbers for the crop for the current crop year.
-If a field identification cannot be correlated to a unit number for the crop, the production must be considered commingled, and the procedures in paragraph 1233 apply. - (g) Identification and location of farm-storage structure in which the load(s) from each field are stored and/or satisfactory explanation of disposition of the production if any or all of the production is no longer stored at the time of inspection; and - (h) When scale weights are from a grain cart that cannot produce printed electronic records or weight tickets, but the grain cart has an integrated display panel, a record is considered a handwritten contemporaneous log if the insured has recorded all of the information required below for each grain cart load weighed. - (2) A summary record of all scale weight tickets/records is not acceptable.
-The insured must hand-write any of the required information listed in (1) above if the scale used is not capable of printing a ticket or the required information. - (3) To convert scale weight to units of measure, divide the weight by the standard weight per unit of measure.
-Refer to exhibit 23 for standard weights by crop. - Example: The standard weight for a bushel of wheat is 60 lbs.
-(10,256 lbs. ÷ 60 lbs. = 170.9 bu.).
-This bushel amount would be entered in the column for gross production on the PW.
-Refer to exhibit 23, Unit of Measure of Production, by crop. - (4) Pre-harvest appraisal in lieu of the adjuster measuring & accepting the insured's weight tickets, when:
+If a field identification cannot be correlated to a unit number for the crop, the production must be considered commingled, and the procedures in paragraph 1233 apply. - (g) Identification and location of farm-storage structure in which the load(s) from each field are stored and/or satisfactory explanation of disposition of the production if any or all of the production is no longer stored at the time of inspection; and - (h) When scale weights are from a grain cart that cannot produce weight tickets, printed or electronic records, but the grain cart has an integrated display panel, a record is considered a handwritten contemporaneous log if the insured has recorded all of the information required in C(1) above for each grain cart load weighed. - (2) A summary record of all scale weight tickets/records is not acceptable.
+The insured must hand-write any of the required information listed in C(1) above if the scale used is not capable of producing a printed ticket or electronic record of loads with the required information.